gredss/business-analytics/excel-track/Retail Sales Performance Dashboard.md

 <img src="media/error-date.png" width="400"/>

 The issue is resolved by using locale-based formatting, ensuring dates are interpreted correctly.
+- Right-click the column → Change Type → Using Locale…

 <img src="media/using-locale.png" width="400"/>

+- Select Date as the data type
+- Pick the correct locale (for example, English (United Kingdom) in this case)

 <img src="media/solution-date.png" width="400"/>